aminebadraoui/MNFST-RAG-UI/docs/multi-tenant/authentication-authorization-system.md

 # Authentication & Authorization System

-Complete guide to the authentication and authorization system for the RAG Chat multi-tenant SaaS platform, including user roles, permissions, and security measures.
+Complete guide to the authentication and authorization system for the MNFST-RAG multi-tenant SaaS platform, including user roles, permissions, and security measures.

 ## 🎯 Overview

-The authentication and authorization system ensures secure access to the RAG Chat platform while maintaining strict data isolation between tenants.
+The authentication and authorization system ensures secure access to the MNFST-RAG platform while maintaining strict data isolation between tenants.
 The system implements role-based access control (RBAC) with multi-level security measures.

 ## 🔐 Authentication Architecture